(adapted from original story posted January 2018)

 Lauren’s very public battle brought a level of awareness that didn’t exist previously for DIPG, or Diffuse Intrinsic Pontine Glioma, a type of brain cancer typically found in young children and characterized as an aggressive tumor in the “control center” of the brain.
 As the tumor grows it affects motor skills and body function, including swallowing.
 Toward the end as her condition worsened, Panera Mac & Cheese became one of the only things Lauren was still able to eat and enjoy.
 Our Colerain Panera made it possible for Cincinnati Children’s Hospital to get our Mac & Cheese in bulk so Lauren could have it on-demand during her extended hospital stay.

-Lauren’s favorite meal is now helping to continue her mission to end cancer.
+Lauren’s favorite meal is now helping to continue her mission to end cancer, and her mother, Lisa Hill, is leading the charge, with help from Panera and Covelli.

 Why it Matters

-Lisa Hill, Lauren’s mother, has dedicated her life to working for The Cure Starts Now.
+For quite a few years, Lisa Hill dedicated her life to working for The Cure Starts Now in honor of her daughter.
 She explained that pediatric cancer research is significantly underfunded with only 4% of all cancer research dollars being dedicated to it.

 “As a parent, all you want to do is see your kids grow up.
 I was very blessed to have had [Lauren] for 19 years.
 I got to see the woman that she would have been,” Lisa said.
 “But so many parents, whose children have DIPG, won’t have that same opportunity.”